psharma04/academic-kickstart/content/courses/legal-studies-hsc/core-2.md

 - Established in 1993 to oversee the Human Rights Council
 - Offers support and expertise to human rights agencies and monitoring bodies.
-- Conducts the Universal Periodic Review of international compliance with the ICCPR and ICESCR,
+- Conducts the [Universal Periodic Review](https://www.ohchr.org/en/hrbodies/upr/pages/uprmain.aspx) of international compliance with the ICCPR and ICESCR.

+#### Human Rights Council
+- Subsidiary of the General Assembly
+- Responsible for the international promotion of human rights
+- Makes recommendations to the UNGA and UNSC regarding human rights crises

+#### Other Intergovernmental Organisations
+- European Union, North Atlantic Treaty Organisation (NATO), Commonwealth of Nations

 ---